Search By Name

-Phil and Erika Zierke just opened their downtown Englewood watering hole in 2016, and already it’s a fixture for neighbors, employees of the nearby Swedish Medical Center and anyone else who appreciates an unpretentious bar with great drinks and a lived-in vibe.
-Take a moment to appreciate the wood-block floors (each piece cut and sanded by the Zierkes and their friends) before settling into a private booth or a stool across the bar from Phil and his crew, who are all happy to mix up just what you need.
+Phil and Erika Zierke opened their downtown Englewood watering hole in 2016, and it almost instantly became a fixture for neighbors, employees of the nearby Swedish Medical Center and anyone else who appreciates an unpretentious bar with great drinks and a lived-in vibe.
+Take a moment to appreciate the wood-block floors (each piece cut and sanded by the Zierkes and their friends) before settling into a private booth or a stool across the bar from Phil and his crew, who are all happy to mix up or pour just what you need.

-Falling Rock is the granddaddy of Denver beer bars; since 1997, co-owner Chris Black and his crew have led the beery way with more than seventy tap handles and a treasure trove of rare and vintage bottles.
-Falling Rock has stood tall through waves of craft-beer surges and was touting Colorado products alongside international selections to eager beer hunters before Denverites knew the difference between a barleywine and a bock.
-As the motto states, there’s “no crap on tap” at this fiercely independent draft house.
+Falling Rock holds its own as the granddaddy of Denver beer bars; since 1997, co-owner Chris Black and his crew have led the beery way with more than seventy tap handles and a trove of rare and vintage bottles.
+Falling Rock has stood tall through waves of craft-beer surges and was touting Colorado products alongside international selections to eager beer hunters long before Denverites knew the difference between a barleywine and a bock.
+As the motto states, there’s “no crap on tap” at this fiercely independent and surlier-than-thou drafthouse.

 Micky Manor was a north Denver staple for decades before the dive bar succumbed to the ravages of time in 2011.
 But the Federal Bar & Grill breathed new life into the space in 2013, giving the neighborhood a casual, inviting saloon with a nod to history.
 The art-deco bar stretches toward a back room cluttered with ping-pong and shuffleboard tables, while up front a few comfortable booths provide the perfect place to enjoy beer and burgers.
 A surprisingly thoughtful draft list is the main draw, but mixed drinks and the occasional round of shots are hardly frowned upon.
 A seat near the front window is great for watching the fire trucks come and go on Federal Boulevard, where nothing is ever quiet.

 A food-truck corral with an indoor/outdoor craft-cocktail bar built on the grounds of an old salvage yard sounds like the makings of something tragically hip, but a dedication to quality without the ac-companying attitude has made Finn’s Manor one of Denver’s top temples of mixology.
-While summer nights are prime time for hanging out and grabbing grub under the stars, winter months give guests a chance to belly up to the bar to explore beverage director Robert Sickler’s deep list of rum, whiskey and other rare spirits.
+While summer nights are prime time for hanging out and grabbing grub under the stars, winter months give guests a chance to explore the deep list of rum, whiskey and other rare spirits.
 There’s almost always a bowl of punch on the bar top, and the tap list is a continuing exploration of rare beer styles.
-If it all sounds a little overblown, know that it’s all done with the gruff charm of a neighborhood dive bar.
+If it sounds a little overblown, know that it’s all done with the gruff charm of a neighborhood dive bar.

-After cocktails re-emerged in the mid-2000s, a number of Denver restaurants began upping their game with spirits — but Green Russell had the honorable distinction of being the very first in the new wave of dedicated cocktail bars in the city.
-Built by Frank and Jacqueline Bonanno in a Larimer Square basement, Green Russell stoked — rather than slaked — Denver’s thirst for the form.
+After cocktails re-emerged as a trend in the mid-2000s, a number of Denver restaurants began upping their game with spirits — but Green Russell had the honorable distinction of being the very first in the new wave of dedicated cocktail bars in the city.
+Built by Frank and Jacqueline Bonanno in a Larimer Square basement, Green Russell stoked, rather than slaked, Denver’s thirst for the form.
 Its secretive and seductively appointed digs were novel at the outset, and they remain inviting to LoDo patrons, who still flock to Green Russell’s extensive back bar for camaraderie and creative drinks.

-Capitol Hill didn’t seem to be crying out for another bar when Jake Soffes opened Hudson Hill in 2016, but it turns out that the neighborhood welcomed a new kind of cool.
+Capitol Hill didn’t seem to be crying out for another bar when Jake Soffes opened Hudson Hill in 2016, but the neighborhood quickly welcomed a new kind of cool.
 Hudson Hill breaks the mold of dark and divey with blond woods, warm lighting and gleaming tile.
 The soft crackle of a record needle on vinyl adds to the atmosphere, and the drinks are beyond reproach, proving that PBRs and Fernet shots aren’t the only way to draw a Cap Hill crowd.

 The best Irish pubs give customers exactly what they want without straying too far from familiar territory: Guinness beer (or some other inky stout) on tap, bottles of Irish whiskey lining the shelves, and an intimate interior filled with dark woods and mirrored booze advertisements.
 But the Irish Snug manages to have its own personality, with private booths for clandestine meetings, a cavernous basement for group outings, and a welcoming charm that feels like a second home just beyond the grit of Colfax Avenue.

 While the patio outside Edgewater’s Lakeview Lounge has prime views of Sloan’s Lake, Sheridan Boulevard and the Denver skyline, those who love authentic dives will be more captivated by the view inside.
 The Lakeview is a weathered, classic saloon that time forgot.
 Clearly a drinker’s haven in an increasingly upscale area, the dimly lit lounge serves mystery shots in brown paper bags and very stiff, cheap drinks.
-Regulars throw quips, dice and dollar bills at each other.
-For those who want beer for breakfast, the bar opens at 7 a.m.
+Regulars throw quips, dice and dollar bills at each other, taking a break to plug the excellent jukebox.
+For those who want booze for breakfast, the bar opens at 7 a.m.

 The Nob Hill Inn has been a drinker’s paradise for more than fifty years; it’s daunting to think of all the people who have spent hours on the stools here.
-But it’s the kind of joint where it’s easy to lose track of time.
+This is the kind of joint where it’s easy to lose track of time...for decades.
 The square-shaped bar makes for easy people-watching, and with some of Colfax’s finest camping out here, it’s usually entertaining as hell.
 If Bukowski were still alive, this might be his idea of nirvana.

-For many Denver residents, no list of essential Mile High haunts would be complete without a location owned by Greek restaurant magnate Pete Contos.
-The Satire Lounge is old Denver through and through.
-Since the ’60s, the classic neon sign of this Colfax spot has beckoned to thirsty passersby.
-The bar draws a diverse crowd from all walks of life, serving them cheap drinks and hearty, Colorado-style Mexican food.
-The Satire is a straight-ahead saloon that doesn’t put on airs or follow trends, and the off-kilter assortment of characters who work and drink there wouldn’t have it any other way.
+For many Denver residents, no list of essential Mile High haunts would be complete without a location founded by late Greek restaurant magnate Pete Contos.
+From the classic neon sign on Colfax to its legendary history (Bob Dylan and the Smothers Brothers both performed here), the Satire Lounge is old Denver through and through.
+The bar continues to draw a diverse crowd from all walks of life, serving them cheap drinks and hearty, Colorado-style Mexican food.
+The Satire is a straight-ahead saloon that doesn’t put on airs or follow trends, and the off-kilter assortment of characters who work and drink here wouldn’t have it any other way.